Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 A presentation watch, it had been very well looked after.

-This striking Bulova Model 97D115 watch has now been sold.
-It has a 42mm diameter case and makes a strong impression on the wrist that with its diamond set markers and brushed satin face is sure to stand out.
+This striking Bulova Model 97D115 was sold as well.
+It has a 42mm diameter case and makes a strong impression on the wrist.
+With its diamond set markers on its face it really stands out.

 STERLING SILVER WATCH WITH GEMS

-This attractive, solid silver lady’s watch fully hallmarked for silver with a gem set bezel looks stunning in its satin lined box.
-It carries the anchor symbol of the Birmingham Assay Office and the date letter for the assay year 2007.
+This attractive, solid silver lady’s watch fully hallmarked for silver with a gem set bezel, looks stunning in its satin lined box.
+It carries the anchor symbol of the Birmingham Assay Office and the date letter for the assay year of 2007.

-It was powered by a quality quartz Miyota movement provided with a freshly fitted battery.
+It was powered by a quality quartz Miyota movement which had a freshly fitted battery.